eYSIP-2017/eYSIP-2017/Codes/2017-6-19/V-REP/Readme.md

 __Structue of the Repository__

 It contains three folders
-1) Code
-	This contains the Child scripts which has been used for the simulation
+1) Code : This contains the Child scripts which has been used for the simulation
-2) Model
-	The model that was used/built in the simulation
+2) Model: The model that was used/built in the simulation
-3) Scene
-	The scene contains all the components i.e. the code and the model.
+3) Scene: The scene contains all the components i.e. the code and the model.
 You can just use the scene and visualise what is happing.